If you’re anything like me, you probably take a lot of medication.

 If you come across one of these people, take them out for a taco supper.
 They probably need the protein.
 Then, when they get up to empty their bladder of the fourth margarita you’ve ordered them, drop ten milligrams of Lexapro in their drink (or Welbutrin or Zoloft- all of these drugs have the exact same effect on everyone).
 You will need to do this every day around the same time for about two weeks for it to really take effect.

-When you confess your scheme to them two weeks later, their seratonin re-uptakers will be so well calibrated they won’t even be mad.
+When you confess your scheme to them two weeks later, their serotonin re-uptakers will be so well-calibrated they won’t even be mad.
 They will probably thank you and offer to reimburse you for all the Lexapro, which will be good because it’s extremely expensive out-of-pocket due to unfettered capitalism.